Affordability

 5-bed TH$ 6,872$ 1,695$ 8,5676$ 6,477nono

-The City of Hayward Affordable Housing Ordinance requires that 15 percent of units be affordable to moderate income households.
+The City of Hayward Affordable Housing Ordinance requires that 15 percent of units be affordable for moderate income households.
 At 2023 interest rates, we found that only studios and 1-beds qualified for moderate income buyers, but that is 28% of total units, more than meeting Hayward’s requirements.
 We achieve it without subsidy, but with aggressive use of cost-reducing policies.

 The number of units qualifying is highly sensitive to mortgage interest rates.
-Many more units become affordable with a 2.61 reduction in the interest rate.
+Many more units become affordable with a 2.61% reduction in the interest rate.
 We looked into what a lower interest rate could do for affordability.
 We calculated the housing prices based on 5% mortgage interest rate and discovered that all the units from studios to four bedroom qualified for moderate incomes.
 Obviously, the interest rates make a huge difference for affordability and vary more than the price of the house, the insurance, or the property tax.

 Cost of car ownership